vvanio/laravel-maps/README.md

  * [MapKit (beta)](https://developer.apple.com/documentation/mapkitjs)

 ### Marker Clicked
 The event `LaravelMaps:MarkerClicked` will be dispatched when a marker was clicked.
-The DOM element, map, markers and service name can be accessed via the event details.
+The DOM element, map, marker and service name can be accessed via the event details.
 ```js
 window.addEventListener('LaravelMaps:MarkerClicked', function (event) {